andela-womokoro/Calendar-events-API/README.md

 + Make sure you have [Composer](https://getcomposer.org/doc/00-intro.md) installed on your computer to manage your composer dependencies.
 + Download and install [Docker Desktop](https://www.docker.com/)
 + Clone this repo
 + Cd in the application folder then [setup laravel sail](https://laravel.com/docs/8.x/sail) for the application.
-Once laravel is setup, you can run then run sail up command to start up your docker ccontainers:
+Once laravel sail is setup, you can then run `sail up` command to start up your docker containers.
+The containers needed to run this application are Laravel and MySQL containers.
+They are bundled with laravel sail once it has been setup.

 ```
 cd calendar-event-api